AFixt/inclusivista-docs/README.md

 ![Alt](images/promo-banners.jpg)

-To Enable the 'Promo Banner' section go to 'Promo Banner' -> 'Enable Popup'
+To Enable the 'Promo Banner' section go to 'Promo Banner', then select 'Enable Popup'

 To customize the 'Promo Banner' use the following available settings: